Podcast: Play in new window | Download

 Romans 11:22 says, “Behold the kindness and severity of God.”
 We see the kindness and severity of God to two faithful servants and one wicked and lazy servant.
-Read this chapter from Your Finances God’s Way to see the relationship to money.
+Read or listen to this chapter from Your Finances God’s Way to see the relationship to money.

 Table of Contents